-Today, it accounts for some 7% of the country's plantings.
-A reasonably abundant producer, it likes average exposure to the sunshine and needs moist soil.
-It ripens about two weeks earlier than Riesling.
+Silvaner is an old variety that once was the most important grape in Germany.
+While in 1970 23% of German vineyards were planted with the Silvaner grape, Meanwhile, in 2017, it accounts for only 5% of the country's plantings.
+It likes average exposure to sunshine and needs moist soil.
+Additionally, it ripens about two weeks earlier than Riesling.